-We can write 'Helpers' in on the right side of the diagram as therapy progresses.
+We don't have to, but we can, if we wish, write 'Helpers' in on the right side of the diagram as therapy progresses.
 The next slide illustrates this.

+AWAY

-AWAY UNHOOKED HOOKED - Avoiding doing maths home work: instead, playing video games, watching - Arguing with Mum and Dad when they ask about homework or suggest a tutor.
-CHOICE POINT
+- Avoiding doing maths home work: instead, playing video games, watching youtube videos.

+- Arguing with Mum and Dad when they ask about homework or suggest a tutor.